The PDF rulebook version can be found at: http://www.hrkc.com/rules

 1.4.12 Weight – Ballast weight such as weight belts, ankle weights, etc. are prohibited from being added to the driver or driving apparel.

 1.4.13 Electronic communications between the driver and other parties is prohibited at all HRKC events.
 This rule precludes mandatory RACEceiver communications between HRKC Wing Champ Series drivers and the tower.
 (See rule 12.4.4).
 A driver carrying a cell phone, in use or not, may be found in violation of this rule.

 1.5.1 Karts/Kars are prohibited from being driven in the pits – No exceptions!

 1.5.2 Open fire or flames are not allowed in the Pit Area, especially inside enclosed trailers.
 Small propane/MAPP torches used for heating tires are the only acceptable exception to this rule.

 1.5.3 Oil Disposal is the responsibility of each competitor.
 The track has facilities for waste oil on the southeast side of the pit area.
 Empty oil containers shall be disposed of in the trash.
 The intentional dumping of oil on the ground or in a trash barrel is a serious infraction of both the law and track rules and is grounds for suspension.

-1.5.4 Trash – Each competitor is responsible for disposing of all trash generated on race day in the track provided containers.
-Police your pit area prior to leaving the event.
+1.5.4 Trash – Each competitor is responsible for disposing of all trash generated on race day in the track provided containers, and centralized in the designated area.
+Police your pit area is required prior to leaving the event.

 1.5.5 Disposal of tires at the track is prohibited.